bp89/plotlyDashEx/Readme.md

+###To install all the required dependencies for the project:

-$ pip install -r requirements.tx
+$ pip install -r requirements.txt

+### To generate requirements.txt for all the dependencies on your system:
-pip freeze > requirements.txt
+$ pip freeze > requirements.txt